imaman/hello-bigband/README.md

 ## Time to ship
-We deploy by using Bigband's `ship` command.
+We deploy via Bigband's `ship` command.
 This will setup everything in the AWS cloud as needed.
-It takes no arguments so your command should look as follows:

 ```bash
 npx bigband ship
 ```

-Once you run it deployment will begin.
-First-time deployments usually take on the order of 60-90s to complete (as all necessary AWS resources need to be created, via `cloudformation`).
+Once you run it, deployment will begin.
+First-time deployments usually take on the order of 60-90s to complete (as all necessary AWS resources need to be created via `cloudformation`).
 Subsequent deployments should be much faster.
-Here's a full transcript of the `ship` command:
+Here is a full transcript of the `ship` command:

 ```
 $ npx bigband ship